antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ##  A song of Genomic Alterations en Oncogenes

 Thus far we looked at colon cancer characteristics mainly based on gene expression.
-Recently,  there is a paper published were a large cohort of CRC patients described and analysed.
-The data used in this article comprehend  genome and transciptome data and on top of that this set is surprisingly well annotated with a lot of clinical information which is not often in de case.
-[Nature 2024: CRC : Nunes et al](https://doi.org/10.1038/s41586-024-07769-3).
+Recently,  a new article was published that describes and analyses a large cohort of CRC patients.
+The data used in this article include both genome and transcriptome information, and, notably, this dataset is exceptionally well-annotated with extensive clinical information ([Nature 2024: CRC : Nunes et al](https://doi.org/10.1038/s41586-024-07769-3)).

 It is good common scientific practice to validate and check your analysis in other resources.
 We already have seen that the Molecular signature classification (CMS) are nicely clustered in the previous datasets.
 Let's start to check whether this is also the case for the Nunes RNA seq dataset.